 - Emotion Focused Therapy: this form of psychotherapy focuses on the link between emotions and identity and how it affects decision making.
 It helps individuals improve bonding and attachment in relationships.

 - Humanistic Therapy:humanistic therapy focuses on personal understandings of the individual as a person.
 Its emphasis is to help an individual be their true selves and lead to a fulfilling life by understanding one’s worldview and self..

 - Exposure Therapy: Exposure therapy is a form of behavioral therapy that helps individuals confront their anxieties and fears.
-Individuals are exposed to the situation that causes them fear multiple times.
-After controlled exposure overtime, feelings and stress are reduced in an individual.
+Individuals are exposed to the situation that causes them fear and anxiety multiple times.
+After controlled exposure over time, feelings and stress are reduced in an individual.

-- Unlimited Messaging: this therapy form allows an individual to text, video or voice their therapist at any time, from anywhere.
+- Unlimited Messaging: This virtual therapy form allows an individual to text, video, or voice their therapist at any time, from anywhere.